 By Estela Viñarás, on 11 April 2018

-For marketers, ROI is the Holy Grail, the metric of all metrics ... it is what allows us to justify the value of our work and whether what we are doing really works.
+For marketers, ROI is the Holy Grail, the metric of all metrics - it's what allows us to justify the value of our work and whether what we are doing works.

-Yet, despite its importance, there’s much confusion about what the return on investment actually means and how we can use it to improve our marketing.
-Let's put the record straight.
+Yet, despite its importance, there’s some confusion about what return on investment actually means and how we can use it to improve our marketing.
+Let's set the record straight.

 What is ROI and how is it calculated?

 ROI is the performance we obtain from an investment, expressed as a percentage.
-What it tells us is how many benefits we obtained for each euro invested.
+It tells us the benefits we obtained for each euro or dollar invested.

 To calculate, we can use this simple formula: